 Poster Mounting, Presentation, and Removal Schedule

 Authors must put up and take down their posters according to the schedule below.
 Authors must be present at their boards for the duration of their scheduled presentation time.
 Posters should remain on the boards for all three days.

 The letter W, T, or F of the program/abstract/board number indicates the day (i.e., Wednesday, Thursday, or Friday) on which authors present their work.
 The number indicates the board you are to use for displaying your poster.
 Floor plans and poster attendants will be available in Orlando to help you find your poster board.

 Designing Effective Posters

 Effective poster design requires careful thought and advance preparation.
-The following suggestions will help in preparing effective posters.
+The following suggestions and recent article will help in preparing effective posters.

 - Identify 2-3 principal messages you have to convey.
 Choose a title that captures your main point.

 - Prepare a heading at the top of your poster indicating the abstract title, authors, and affiliations.